If you're not a native English speaker or need to humanize your writing in other languages, look at a multilingual AI humanizer.

 This problem happens because humanizers often focus on grammar, not culture.
 But real human communication is about more than grammar.
 It’s about knowing when to be formal and when to be conversational.
 For academic writing in German, you need precision and complexity.
 For a Spanish personal statement, you might need a warmer tone with more casual phrasing.

 That’s why JustDone is different.
 It lets you adjust the tone, not just the grammar.
-Whether you’re writing a professional cover letter in French or an informal blog post in Spanish, JustDone understands how to make the language sound right for the situation.
+No matter what language and text you need, JustDone makes the language sound right for the situation.
 It doesn’t just change words; it changes how the text feels.

-Top 5 AI Humanizer Tools and How They Handle Different Languages
+Top 5 AI Humanizer Tools for Different Languages

 After spending a year testing AI humanization tools, I’ve narrowed down the top five for multilingual use.
 Here’s what I’ve learned from working with students and content creators who write in multiple languages.